I have yet to meet someone who can honestly tell me they enjoy group projects, non-ironically.

 Facebook, texting, email—choose whatever works for you.
 You can even make a Slack workspace!

 Whatever you want to do, decide on it early, and make sure to be on the ball when it comes to checking for messages from your group members.
 At the end of the day, you can only control your own actions, so be the responsible one and don’t ignore your team members when they have a question.

 You don’t want confusion over who’s responsible for what, so take charge early on and assign tasks to the other members (with input and discussion, of course!).
 You can even decide as a group on a deadline for each task (i.e. if one needs to be done before something else).
 This can minimize the chance that someone will procrastinate on their part of the work until the bitter end.

 Be prepared to share ideas

-Introverts are often not the loudest voices in the room, which can make contributing to group projects a challenge.
+Introverts are often not the loudest voices in the room (or on Zoom), which can make contributing to group projects a challenge.
 It’s easy to defer to the more outgoing folks in the group, but you DO have things to share.